It’s on every mom blogger’s mind lately. Here’s the thing:

 Since I started scheduling my 20 ways post, I’ve gotten a lot of saves and re-saves.
 To count, that post is the most shared post on my entire Elna Cain blog.

 Don’t forget to grab my checklist to help you rank in Google.
-Just click on the image below and grab your checklist.

 Write for Your Audience

 The big takeaway here is to write for your audience.
 Don’t write a post because you have a great keyword.
 Whenever I sit down to create a blog post, I think about what my audience wants.

 I might look at my Google Analytics to see which posts are the most popular.
 Or, I might look at my topic list for Twins Mommy and pick a post that’s relevant.
 Or, I might share an experience – like this post topic – and tell my audience about it.

 Are you ready mamas to get featured?
 If you are tell me about it!